juju/charm-tools/docs/reproducible-charms.rst

 used to control the versions of the layers and modules *by default*.  i.e. the presence of the lock file controls the build.

-Two options are available to control the build when a lock file is present:
+Three options are available which can influence the build when a lock file is
+present:

  * ``--ignore-lock-file``
  * ``--use-lock-file-branches``